Aladetoyinbo Ogunlade Aladelusi: Personal life

 Through his mother, Princess Omowunmi Aladetoyinbo (née Adedipe), he is related to the notable Adedipe family of Akure, who have held the Elemo chieftaincy for over 2 centuries.
 His maternal grandfather was Okira Adedipe, who was a son of Chief Adedipe Oporua Atoosin (1819-1916).
 Through this same Adedipe family, he is also a second cousin of Chief Olu Falae.
 He is a first cousin of the current Elemo of Akure, Chief Olusegun Okira (Adedipe VI).
 Through the mother of his great-grandfather Adedipe Oporua Atoosin, he also has roots in the Yoruba town of Ilara-Mokin.
 Odundun II is also a third great grandson of Oba Arakale through his maternal line, and Odundun II's parents were fourth cousins.
 He is the first descendant of the Adedipe family to be a King of Akure.

-He married his first wife Olori Olajumoke Aladetoyinbo (1958-) in 1986.
+He married his first wife Olori Olajumoke Aladetoyinbo (born 1958) in 1986.
 Her father is from Imo state and her mother is from the Yoruba town of Idanre.
 They have 3 children.
 His second wife is Olori Abimbola "Bimbo" Omosalewa Aladetoyinbo (née Akintide).
 She herself is a great-granddaughter of Oba Adesida I, a great-great-great granddaughter of Oba Arakale, and thus a fourth cousin of her husband, Oba Odundun II.

 His younger wives are Olori Kemisola Aladetoyinbo, Olori Oluwafunmilayo "Funmilayo" Titilayo Aladetoyinbo, and Olori Adetutu "Tutu" Aladetoyinbo.
 They married Oba Odundun II after he became king.
 Olori Funmilayo is known for her active community engagement in Akure and passed out COVID relief materials to people in Akure.

 Awards

-In October 2022, a Nigerian national honor of Commander Of The Order Of The Fedral Republic (CFR) was conferred on him by President Muhammadu Buhari.
+In October 2022, a Nigerian national honor of Commander Of The Order Of The Federal Republic (CFR) was conferred on him by President Muhammadu Buhari.